jmix-framework/jmix-bookstore-2/README.md

    * [Background Tasks: Quartz](#background-tasks-quartz)

-## Example Application

-Jmix Bookstore is a retail bookstore, that ships books to customers.
-The single distribution channel is phone.
-Customers call in and can order books directly from the phone, without any need to use a computer.
-They simply speak to a person that takes their orders and makes sure the correct book lands at their doorsteps.

-### About the Example
+## About the Example

 The Jmix Bookstore example application is a comprehensive example of what advanced capabilities Jmix provides for application developers.
-Compared to the [Jmix Petclinic](https://github.com/jmix-framework/jmix-petclinic) example application, the Bookstore is way bigger, covers more advanced use-cases and shows the capabilities of various add-ons (free as well as premium) and their integration into a Jmix application.
+Compared to the [Jmix Petclinic](https://github.com/jmix-framework/jmix-petclinic-2) example application, the Bookstore is way bigger, covers more advanced use-cases and shows the capabilities of various add-ons (free as well as premium) and their integration into a Jmix application.

 ### Technical Details

-Jmix Bookstore runs with the following technical characteristics:
+Jmix Bookstore runs using:

-* Jmix 1.4
+* Jmix 2
-* Spring Boot 2.7
+* Spring Boot 3
-* Java 17
+* Java 21

-The UI of the Bookstore is implemented using Jmix Classic UI.
-Flow UI Implementation will follow.

 #### Application Size

 To give an understanding of the size of the application, here are some rough statistics:

-* 20 Entities
+* 20 entities
-* 8 Enums
+* 8 enums
-* 36 UI Screens
+* 36 UI views
 * 6 user roles
 * 10 business processes